Panquesito7/submodules-alternative/README.md

       - uses: actions/checkout@v3
         with:
           fetch-depth: 0 # This pulls changes before doing any changes
-      - uses: Panquesito7/submodules-alternative@v1.3.1
+      - uses: Panquesito7/submodules-alternative@v1.4.0
         with:
           repos_filename: repos                       # In case your file is named `repos.lua`, you can leave it as `repos`.
           use_pr: true                                # Whether to create a pull request when updating/adding the repositories.
           branch_name: repo-update                    # The branch name to use (only if `use_pr` is enabled).
-          commit_message: "Update" # The commit message used when pushing (optional; basic message is used).
+          commit_message: "Update"                    # Commit message used when adding new repositories.
+          commit_message_update: "Bump repositories"  # Commit message used when updating all the repositories.
           add_repos: false                            # If enabled, this will clone all the repositories listed in your repos file.
           update_repos: true                          # When enabled, this will attempt to update all the repositories.
           squash_commits: false                       # Whether to squash all commits or not (experimental).
 USE ONLY ON `use_pr` FOR SAFETY.
 ```

 You can also configure to run the workflow manually by using `workflow_dispatch` instead of `schedule`.\